mulesoft-catalyst/canary-policy-mule-4/README.md

 ![](./images/deployment.png "Deployment Architecture")

-From the above, a proxy could is deployed on top of both versions (original and canary) in order to centralize communication, providing an abstraction and improving understanding from the point of view of networking and traffic management.
-Please see ["Limitations"](###Limitations) section.
+From the above, a proxy is deployed on top of both versions (original and canary) in order to centralize communication, providing an abstraction and improving understanding from the point of view of networking and traffic management.
+Please see ["Limitations"](###Limitations) and ["Known Issues"](###Known Issues) sections.

 If you want to skip the extra layer added by the proxy, you can always apply the policy on top of the original application:

 ![](./images/deployment-nr.png "Deployment Architecture - Not Recommended")

 But this approach may lead to a management nightmare, where deprecation and retirement of APIs become an almost impossible task.
-See ["Deprecation and Retirement"](###Deprecation and Retirement) section.
+See "Deprecation and Retirement" section.

 ### Deprecation and retirement
 Ask yourself: What do I want to do to discontinue the original version of my API when the Canary version has been tested and is ready to be used as current version?